Abrown1019/utrsfork/readme.md

-# UTRS 2.0
+# UTRS Fork

-## Getting UTRS2 working in a dev environment
+## Getting UTRS Fork working in a dev environment

 1. Clone into a directory
 2. composer install